| Aragorn opened the door wearing

 Legolas hesitated.
 "I have deliberately kept you out of

-the investigation, Aragorn, because I would be grateful if you
+the investigation, Aragorn, because I hope you will preside over

-will preside over the trial when we catch this orc of an elf."
+the trial, when we catch this orc of an elf."

-"Of course."
-Aragorn agreed.
+"Of course," said Aragorn.
 Then, as Legolas and Eowyn

 rose to leave, he caught the elf's arm.
 "Be careful yourself,

-Legolas," he said, "if the killer's aim is to disrupt
+Legolas," he said, quietly.
+"If the killer's aim is

-the harvest ceremony, you and Eowyn must also be at risk.
-If I
+to disrupt the harvest ceremony, you and Eowyn must also be at

-can do anything to helpanything at alljust send for
+risk.
+If I can do anything to helpanything at alljust

 Míriel sat uncomfortably in Legolas' private study, trying